Intervista: Uncredited

+Production

+American filmmaker David Lynch was present during a day of filming, which he described in his 2019 MasterClass series:

+One day on the first year of the Center for Advanced Film Studies, Toni Villani asked me to come up to his office and in his office was Roberto Rossellini.
+And we started talking together.
+And pretty soon, [Rossellini] invited me to Rome to go to his school, Centro Sperimentale.
+And I was seriously considering that move.
+And I probably would've gone there, except his school ran out of money and I stayed at the American Film Institute.
+Later, I met Isabella Rossellini, his daughter, and we started going together.
+And one day, Isabella got a film job with a Russian director.
+I think the thing was called Dark Eyes and it was being shot south of Rome. [...]
+Isabella and Silvana Mangano, who was in the film as well, and I went to dinner.
+And Silvana invited Marcello Mastroianni. [...]
+All this time, it was Marcello telling us stories about Fellini, and me telling Marcello how much I loved Fellini.
+The next morning, I come out of my hotel and there's a big limousine—a Mercedes and a driver.
+And Marcello had orchestrated this thing that I got to go into Rome and spend the entire day with [Fellini] while he was shooting his film Intervista.
+And that was a thrill beyond the beyond.

 Structure

 Blurring the line between documentary and fiction, Intervista threads four films into one or a film-within-four-films:

 Film 1 is a television news report: Japanese journalists arrive on the set to interview Fellini and his crew preparing sets, location scouting, searching for actors, inspecting photographs, and shooting screen tests.
 Fellini, Anita Ekberg and Marcello Mastroianni appear as themselves.

 Film 2 is filmed autobiography: while interviewed by the Japanese, Fellini evokes memories (real or invented) of his first visit to Cinecittà in 1938 as a young journalist commissioned to interview a female matinee idol.

 Film 3 is the making of a non-existent movie at Cinecittà, an adaptation of Kafka's Amerika.

 Film 4 is the movie itself: Intervista subsumes all three films, making them cohere into the Maestro’s portrait of himself and cinema.

 Reception

 The film has a 79% approval rating on Rotten Tomatoes, based on 14 reviews with an average rating of 6.9/10.
+Metacritic, which uses a weighted average, assigned the a score of 83 out of 100, based on 15 critics, indicating "universal acclaim".
 The film ranked second on Cahiers du Cinémas Top 10 Films of the Year List in 1987.